Boutonnière Deformity of Finger

 In BD, the tendon on the top of the finger (called the central slip) is torn or cut from the other tendons.
 This creates a tear that resembles a buttonhole (or

 in French).
 The first finger joint is forced down and the fingertip bends back at the second joint.
 The tendons on this part of the finger are flat and thin.
 They are prone to injury.
-If you have BD in the thumb, it affects a joint called the metacarpophalangeal (MCP).
+BD in the thumb affects a joint called the metacarpophalangeal (MCP).

 BD can be caused by: